Thank you for stopping by my blog and taking some time of your precious day to check it out!

-I am a clinical dietitian.
-I earned a BS degree in Bioinformatics (molecular genetics and computer science) and a BS degree in Psychology and later attended graduate school to obtain a Masters degree in Human Nutrition.
-Currently I am studying to become a physician assistant.
-Will see how that works.
+Well, if you must know, I am actually a clinical dietitian.
+I earned a BS degree in Bioinformatics (molecular genetics and computer science) and a BS degree in Psychology.
+I later attended graduate school to obtain a Masters degree in Human Nutrition and currently I am studying to become a physician assistant.
+I guess I am the never ending student, or as I describe it, the professional student.
+Will see how this journey goes because as I stand, blogging, studying and taking care of my family is hard work!
+I think I am the master multitasker…lol!!